chromaui/chromatic-docs/jenkins.md

 ```

 <div class="aside">
-For extra security, add Chromatic's <code>project-token</code> as an environment variable.
-See the official official Jenkins <a href="https://www.jenkins.io/doc/book/pipeline/jenkinsfile/#using-environment-variables"> environment variables documentation</a>.
+We recommend saving the project token as a secret text environment variable named <code>CHROMATIC_PROJECT_TOKEN</code> for security reasons.
+When the Chromatic CLI is executed, it will read the environment variable automatically without any additional flags.
+Refer to the official official Jenkins <a href="https://www.jenkins.io/doc/book/pipeline/jenkinsfile/#handling-credentials">environment variables documentation</a> to learn more about it.
 </div>

 ### Run Chromatic on specific branches